 - 1 bay leaf

-- 8 oz wild salmon, skin and pin bones removed, cut in bite-sized piec
+- 8 oz wild salmon, skin and pin bones removed, cut in bite-sized pieces

-- 1 or 2 tsp crushed red pepper flakes
+- 1 or 2 teaspoon crushed red pepper flakes

 - 1 cup 10% cream (called "half and half" in Canada)

-- 1 tbsp fresh dill, chopped plus more for garnish
+- 1 tablespoon fresh dill chopped, plus more for garnish

-Stir in the flour, making a roux by adding the broth and the clam nectar.
+- Stir in the flour, making a roux, then add the broth and the clam nectar.
 Add the potatoes, carrots, thyme, bay leaf and paprika.
 Reduce heat to medium, cover, and cook for 15 minutes or until potatoes are tender but not mushy.